 Below are answers to some questions frequently asked by applicants.
-If you still have questions after reviewing the questions and answers here, please feel free to contact the Director of Graduate Studies.
+If you still have questions after reviewing the questions and answers here, please feel free to contact the Acting Director of Graduate Studies.

 The program’s primary goal is to train psychological clinical scientists, and the single most important component of the doctoral training is research.
 Research training takes place primarily in faculty research labs via active collaboration with a faculty research mentor.
 Thus, candidates should apply to our Ph.D. program recognizing that much of their research training will occur in the context of a particular faculty member’s research lab.
 All applications to our Ph.D. program include a personal statement, and the personal statement should identify one or two potential faculty research mentors.

 Applications are reviewed by potential faculty research mentors (typically the individuals identified by the applicant in the personal statement) and a department admissions committee, which is comprised of several department faculty members.
 Initial reviews take place shortly after the December 1 application deadline.